-This prospectus relates to 5,000,000 shares of our class D common stock that we are offering, and 2,143,000 shares of our class D common stock which may be offered from time to time by the selling shareholders named in this prospectus, or by their transferees, pledgees, donees or successors, all of which we refer to as selling stockholders.
+This prospectus relates to 2,236,206 shares of our class D common stock which may be offered from time to time by the selling stockholders named in this prospectus, or by their transferees, pledgees, donees or successors, all of which we refer to as selling stockholders.

 Our class D common stock is traded on The Nasdaq Stock Market's National Market under the symbol "ROIAK."
-The last reported sale price for our class D common stock on August 22, 2001 was \$16.05 per share.
+The last reported sale price for our class D common stock on April 10, 2002 was \$22.95 per share.